What the Break and Retest Strategy Is and How It Works

 The entry point is identified by a candle with a wick longer than its body (a pin-bar on the 30m chart), indicating rejection of higher prices as the market retests the second broken support level.
 Once this candle closes, traders can enter a market order.

-Stop losses would typically be placed either above the last major swing high or above the 50-period EMA, depending on individual risk tolerance.
+Stop losses would typically be placed either above the last major swing high or the 50-period EMA, depending on individual risk tolerance.
 Take-profit targets could be set at a 1:3 risk-reward ratio or at the next significant support level, where a price reversal may be anticipated.

-Improving the Break and Retest Strategy
+How May Traders Confirm the Break and Retest Strategy?

 1. Incorporating Additional Indicators